sebastianpennino/krom_dice/README.md

 # krom_dice

-dice calculations utilities for a boardgame
+Some code utilities for a boardgame

+krom_dice -> calculate dice stats based on different methods